RiccardoRicci23/SoftwareAndComputing_project/README.md

 ## 1. Run checking: run_checker.cpp
+The images below show the efficiency map of the same chip wrt the same runs.
+The different efficiency map shapes and total efficiency level (about 40% and 99.2% in the first and second case, respectively) comes from mismatching between the real geometry setup and its code description in the Corryvreckan software.
-Look at the images below: many tries have been made to match the geometry of the problem and obtain the actual efficiency values.
+Many tries have been made to match the geometry of the problem and obtain the current efficiency values shown in the second picture.

 <img align="left" width="450" height="270" src="https://user-images.githubusercontent.com/61977057/109416289-8dd10e00-79bd-11eb-848e-145eb0703baf.png">